Single-Shot Learning of Multirotor Controller Gains: A Data-Driven Approach with Experimental Validation: Introduction

 The paper is organized as follows.
-Section \ref{sec:QuadDynCon} briefly reviews the multirotor dynamics and the control system architecture used in this work, Section \ref{sec:CT-RCAC} presents the continuous-time retrospective cost adaptive control algorithm, and Section \ref{sec:transfer_learning} describes applying the transfer learning framework to train the multirotor controller in a computationally inexpensive simulation for a physical quadcopter.
+Section \ref{sec:QuadDynCon} briefly reviews the multirotor dynamics and the control system architecture used in this work, Section \ref{sec:CT-RCAC} presents the continuous-time retrospective cost adaptive control algorithm, and Section \ref{sec:transfer_learning} describes the controller gain learning framework applied to a multirotor and shows results from simulations and physical experiments.
 The paper concludes with a summary in Section \ref{sec:conclusions}.